-PPAC's professional staff monitor the daily business of the State Legislature, coordinate all legislative initiatives and advocate on PPAC's behalf directly with legislators and aligned organizations.
+PPAC's professional staff monitor the daily business of the State Legislature, coordinate all legislative initiatives, and advocate on PPAC's behalf directly with legislators and aligned organizations.
 Our voluntary Government Affairs Committee provides psychiatric expertise on various bills and prioritizes our objectives.
-In this way, PPAC remains at the center of activity as policies affecting the delivery of mental health care in California evolves.
+In this way, PPAC remains at the center of activity as policies affecting the delivery of mental health care in California evolve.

 PPAC is fueled by the active participation of members and through the funds we've outlined above.
 Please consider how you can contribute to the mission and goals of the PPAC.
 And, as you commit yourself to active membership, kindly invite your colleagues to join you in making California a national role model for sound mental health policy.

 Each year, Capitol Weekly - Sacramento's journalistic voice about governance in California, selects individuals whose work has significant impact on policymaking.
 PPAC is pleased that Randall Hagar, our chief advocate, was selected as one of the outstanding influencers of policy in California - specifically for his work in advocacy for mental health care.